Wongt8/OtakuEyesGitV/README.md

 ----

-Feel free to give your opinion on the application and on what it can be improved
+Feel free to give your opinion about the application and on what it can be improved